OBF/obf-docs/OBF Bylaws.md

     a.
 In elections involving the general membership, a turn-out of at least 10% (ten percent) of the voting members shall constitute a quorum for the purpose of conducting the business of the OBF, except as otherwise provided in the Articles of Incorporation or these bylaws.
     b.
 In votes of the Board Of Directors, the presence of the greater of 75% of the board members or 4 (four) directors shall constitute a quorum for the purpose of conducting the business of the OBF, except as otherwise provided in the Articles of Incorporation or these bylaws.
 6. Voting.
     a.
-Each regular member and each business membership is entitled to one vote (30 days after paying for membership—Article I, Items 4 and 5b) on each matter submitted to a vote of the members.
+Each regular member and each business membership is entitled to one vote (after having become eligible to vote—Article I, Items 4 and 5b) on each matter submitted to a vote of the members.
 An individual shall not vote once as an individual and again as a designated representative of a member organization or business.
     b.
 A majority vote shall be required to pass items submitted to the general membership except in the case of bylaw revisions and removal of directors (Article III, Item 5).
     c.
 Voting by proxy shall not be allowed.
     d.
 Cumulative voting shall not be allowed.